chengbrian9/buildspace-web3-dApp/README.md

 # Waves On-Chain

-Waves On-chain is a Buildspace web3 dApp challenge.
-Front-end deployed using Replit.
+Waves On-chain is a web3 dApp deployed on Ethereum that allows you to send/view messages on a decentralized platform.
+Users will also receive rewards at random!
 You can find the live contract on Rinkeby testnet explorer at https://rinkeby.etherscan.io/address/0x434751C0121DAACE59761c99d6F5d9b561dDb795.

 User Journey:
 1. Click 'Connect Wallet' and connect your Metamask wallet (select Rinkeby testnet).